WhatsApp/erlang-language-platform/CONTRIBUTING.md

 1. Fork the repo and create your branch from `main`.
 2. If you've added code that should be tested, add tests.
-3. Ensure the test suite passes.
+3. Ensure the test suite passes and that the code is formatted correctly (`cargo fmt -- --check`)
 4. If you haven't already, complete the Contributor License Agreement ("CLA").

 ## Contributor License Agreement ("CLA")